zforster/zakforster/content/posts/tea-data-breach/index.md

 ### Lessons From This

-The security oversights demonstrated by the Tea team are amateurish and negligent.
+The security oversights demonstrated by the Tea team exhibited significant negligence and an inadequate understanding of essential security principles.
 Fortunately, preventing something like this in your own applications is relatively straightforward.

 #### 1 - Enforce Policies & Encrypt Your Data